seppo0010/pcitrw/README.md

 [![Attribution-ShareAlike 4.0 International](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)

-Programming is a lot more interesting than writing code that computers can run, however this aspect is the first one people will encounter, and it many case it may discourage them from looking further.
+Programming is a lot more interesting than writing code that computers can run.
+However, that aspect is the first one people will encounter, and in many cases it may discourage them from looking further.

-We will try to explore some of the common problem and solutions in different system that people may run into and how those are actually similar to those software deals with.
+We will try to explore some of the common problems and solutions that people may run into in different systems, and how they are actually similar to the problems that software deals with.

-Many software developers are so used to these concepts that they will instinctively see them in the wild, and they may find useful to have a glossary with examples to share with other people.
+Many software developers are so used to these concepts that they will instinctively see them in the wild.
+They may find it useful to have a glossary with examples to share with other people.

 ## Contributing